 Grid-tied solar systems explained

-In this blog, we take an in-depth look at grid-tied solar systems.
-These are solar power systems that are connected to the electricity grid — and work without any battery backup equipment.
+Grid-tied systems are solar power setups that are connected to the electricity grid — and work without any battery backup equipment.

-A quick note: This type of system is also known by many other names, such as ‘on-grid,’ ‘grid-connect(ed),’ ‘grid-intertied’ and ‘grid-direct’ solar systems.
+A quick note: this type of solar panel system is known by many names, such as ‘on-grid,’ ‘grid-connect(ed),’ ‘grid-intertied’ and ‘grid-direct.’
 They all refer to the same thing.

-All photovoltaic (PV) solar power systems generate power the same way: by using solar panels to convert sunlight into DC electricity.
-So, what makes grid-tied solar systems different?
+- Power generation: All photovoltaic (PV) solar power systems generate power by using solar panels to convert sunlight into DC electricity.

 It also means that the house doesn’t run out of power.
 When the solar panels aren’t producing enough electricity, the system can import the shortfall from the grid.